saeedet/job-tracker/README.md

 https://job-tracker-tau.vercel.app/

-# This is a handy project that I've created to help me out track my boring job hunting processes
+# This is a handy project that I've created to help me keep track my boring job hunting processes